dell-democenter/dell-democenter.github.io/0499/Readme_v3.3.md

 fresh deployed, joinded the ADS demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.

 ## openshift
-3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM
+3 node openshift cluster with virtualization. intend to be used for demontrating the K8s and vm workload in PPDM

 ## nas
 is running rocky linux and doing the NFS datstore job for the esxi servers.
 DONT TOUCH ;-)